hyperledger/fabric-rfcs/text/0000-fabric-private-chaincode-lite.md

 ![Architecture](../images/fpc/high-level/Slide2.png)

+### Chaincode Enclave

-Within the peer, the TEE (i.e., the enclave) determines the trust boundary that separates the sensitive FPC chaincode (and shim) from the rest of system.
+Within the peer, the TEE (i.e., the Chaincode Enclave) determines the trust boundary that separates the sensitive FPC chaincode (and shim) from the rest of system.
+The FPC chaincode implements the smart contract logic (see the FPC chaincode development section) using C/C++.
 In particular, the TEE enhances confidentiality and integrity for code and data inside the enclave against external threats from untrusted space.
+In other words, a FPC chaincode and its data are isolated from the peer.
-Also, the code inside the enclave can use secret keys and cryptographic mechanism to securely store (resp. retrieve) any data to (resp. from) the ledger in untrusted space.
+Also, the code inside the enclave uses cryptographic mechanisms to securely store (resp. retrieve) any data (i.e., chaincode state) to (resp. from) the ledger in untrusted space.

-The FPC chaincode implements the smart contract logic (see the FPC chaincode development section).
-The FPC shim interface is similar to the Fabric shim interface.
+The Chaincode Enclave is embedded in a Go-based chaincode using `cgo` to communicate with the C code inside the Chaincode Enclave, we refer to this as FPC chaincode package.

+### FPC Shim

+Similar, to standard Fabric programming model, the FPC chaincode can access ledger state (world state) from the (untrusted) peer through the FPC shim interface.
+It consists of two components: the FPC shim residing within the Chaincode Enclave, and its counterpart outside the enclave.
-Most importantly, it implements the security features to protect any sensitive data (e.g., authenticated encryption/decryption of ledger data, digital signatures over responses, etc.).
+Most importantly, the FPC shim implements the security features to protect any sensitive data (e.g., authenticated encryption/decryption of ledger data, digital signatures over responses, etc.).
 Notably, none of these features (or relative cryptographic keys) are exposed to the FPC chaincode.

-During an FPC transaction invocation, the FPC shim represents one endpoint of the secure channel between the FPC client and the FPC chaincode.
+During an FPC transaction invocation, the FPC shim inside the enclave represents the endpoint of the secure channel between the FPC client and the FPC chaincode.
 Hence, at the lower level of the protocol stack, the Fabric client and the peer only handle encrypted and integrity protected transactional information.

-The Enclave Registry is a regular chaincode that helps establish trust in the enclave and the secure channel.
-After an FPC chaincode definition is committed on the channel, the chaincode's hosting enclave must be registered with the Enclave Registry, in order to become operational.
-The registry verifies and stores on the ledger the enclave attestation (signed by the trusted hardware manufacturer) and its public keys.
-This allows any channel member to verify the genuinity of the enclave, including the intended FPC Chaincode, and establish trust in its public keys.

-Finally, the Validation Logic verifies enclave responses and persists updates to the ledger.
-In particular, the FPC client performs a regular Fabric invocation to the Validation Logic for validating signed and encrypted enclave responses, before delivering any response to the upper layer.
-The validation logic verifies the correctness of the enclave execution through the Enclave Registry and applies any state updates.
-As the logic is bundled together with the FPC chaincode in a single Fabric chaincode package, these updates are eventually committed within the same namespace.
-Hence, they will be visible to the FPC chaincode in subsequent invocations.

-**Not part of the architecture**.
-The Ordering Service is treated as a trusted element in FPC networks, and securing it is outside the scope of FPC.
-Likewise, FPC does not directly address problems of clients attempting to manipulate the Chaincode's output by providing bad input.
-This must always be a matter of application-specific code discipline, and rely on native Fabric features which provide resilience and integrity through redundancy and distribution.
-Ultimately, FPC is complementary to these existing features of Fabric.

-## FPC Shim

-The framework offers a C++ based FPC Shim to FPC chaincode developers.
+Inside the Chaincode Enclave, a C++ based FPC Shim is available to FPC chaincode developers.
-Such shim follows the programming model of the Fabric Go shim, though using a different language.
+This shim follows the programming model of the Fabric Go shim, though using a different language.
 For MVP, the FPC Shim comprises a subset of the standard Fabric Shim and is complemented in the future.
 These details are documented separately in the Shim header file itself: **[ecc_enclave/enclave/shim.h](https://github.com/hyperledger-labs/fabric-private-chaincode/blob/master/ecc_enclave/enclave/shim.h)**

-## Enclave Registry
+### Enclave Registry

-Also referred to as the Enclave Registry Chaincode (ERCC), this is a component which maintains a list of all Chaincode Enclaves deployed on the peers in a channel.
+The Enclave Registry Chaincode (ERCC) helps to establish trust in the enclave and the secure channel.
+This is a component which maintains a list of all Chaincode Enclaves deployed on the peers in a channel.
 The registry associates with each enclave their identity, associated public keys and an attestation linking them.
+In detail, after an FPC chaincode definition is committed on the channel, the chaincode's hosting enclave must be registered with the Enclave Registry, in order to become operational.
+The registry verifies and stores on the ledger an enclave attestation (signed by the trusted hardware manufacturer) and its public keys.

 Additionally, the registry manages chaincode specific keys, including a chaincode public encryption key, and facilitates corresponding key-management among authorized chaincode enclaves.
 Lastly, the registry also records information required to bootstrap the validation of attestation.
 All of the above listed information is committed on the ledger.
-This enables any channel member to inspect the attestation results before taking actions such as connecting to that chaincode or committing transactions produced by an FPC chaincode.
+This enables any channel member to inspect an enclave attestation to verify the genuinity of the enclave in order to establish trust in its public keys.
 The registry is particularly relevant for clients, for retrieving an FPC chaincode's public keys and set up a direct secure channel.

+### Enclave Endorsement Validation
+The Enclave Endorsement Validation component verifies the correctness of a result of an FPC chaincode execution and persists state updates to the ledger.
+In particular, the Validation Logic receives the output of a FPC chaincode invocation, which is encrypted and signed by the enclave.
+The validation logic verifies the signature over the enclave execution response and that the response was produces by an enclave registered at the  Enclave Registry.
+Once the verification succeeds, the Enclave Endorsement Validation component applies any state updates issued by the FPC chaincode.
+As the Validation logic is bundled together with the FPC chaincode in a single Fabric chaincode package, these updates are eventually committed within the same namespace.
+Hence, they will be visible to the FPC chaincode in subsequent invocations.

 ## Deployment Process

-We assume that:
-* an existing Fabric channel is up and running,
-* organizations are equipped with the FPC External Launcher,
-* the FPC chaincode admin has registered with the Intel® Attestation Service (IAS).
+This section details the turn-up process for a FPC chaincode.
+The normal Fabric chaincode deployment is extended with the creation and registration of a chaincode enclave as illustrated in the figure below.

 ![Deployment](../images/fpc/high-level/Slide3.png)

-### Deploy the Enclave Registry Chaincode in the channel
+### Channel Setup and Enclave Registry

+We assume the following Fabric setup.
+The participants that like to collaborate using a FPC chaincode have created and joined Fabric channel.
+The peers of that channel are configured to use FPC, that is, have set External Builder configuration for FPC in the `core.yaml`.
+FPC chaincode admin has registered with the Intel® Attestation Service (IAS).

+As described in the architecture section above, FPC uses a Enclave Registry Chaincode (ERCC) to maintain FPC Chaincode Enclave identities.
+Therefore, ERCC must be installed on the channel.
-The organizations follow the usual procedures the install the chaincode package, approve it and commit it.
+The organizations follow the usual procedures the install ERCC, approve it and commit it.
-In fact, the Enclave Registry is designed as a regular chaincode.

 It is recommended to specify a strong endorsement policy (e.g., majority), since the Enclave Registry operations are integrity-sensitive.

-### Deploy an FPC Chaincode package
+### Deploy a FPC Chaincode Package

-An FPC Chaincode package is no different than a regular Fabric package.
+A FPC Chaincode package is no different than a regular Fabric package.
-Hence, the deployment follows the usual procedures.
+Hence, the deployment follows the standard Fabric 2.0 lifecycle process using `install`, `approveformyorg`, and `commit` commands.

-For the successful completion of the deployment process, it is necessary that all organizations use the **same** package.
+For the successful completion of the deployment process, with FPC, it is necessary that all organizations use the **same** package and specifying `MRENCLAVE` (recall previous compilation step) as the chaincode version.
-This will ensure that the organizations will use the same chaincode version (i.e., the same MRENCLAVE, FPC Chaincode hash, and thus same in-enclave executable).
+Thereby, the organizations approve a particular FPC Chaincode and the corresponding chaincode definition reflects the FPC Chaincode identity.
+This code identity plays an important role to establish trust in an FPC Chaincode and is used with the Enclave Registry as we describe in the next subsection.
-The chaincode version is stored in the approved and committed chaincode definition.
+The agreement is illustrated in step 1 in the figure above.
-At registration time, this value will be checked by the Enclave Registry.

-It is recommended to specify a strong endorsement policy (e.g., majority), since the Enclave Endorsement Validation operations are integrity-sensitive.
+It is recommended to specify a strong endorsement policy (e.g., majority) for the FPC Chaincode, since the Enclave Endorsement Validation operations are integrity-sensitive.

-Following this deployment step, from a Fabric perspective, the FPC chaincode is operative.
+Following this deployment step, from a Fabric perspective, the FPC Chaincode is ready to process transactions.
-However, any FPC Chaincode query/invocation will return an error because the FPC chaincode enclave (and its cryptographic material) are still uninitialized.
+However, any FPC Chaincode invocation will return an error because the FPC Chaincode Enclave is still uninitialized.

-### Initialize and Register the FPC Chaincode enclave.
+### Enclave Initialization and Registration

-**(FPC Lite makes the simplifying assumption that, for each deployed FPC package, a single enclave is initialized and registered.)**
+**(Note that FPC Lite makes the simplifying assumption that, for each deployed FPC Chaincode, a single enclave is initialized and registered.)**

 The administrator of the peer hosting the FPC chaincode enclave is responsible for the initialization and registration of the enclave.
-The operation is performed by executing the `initEnclave` admin command.
+The operation is performed by executing the `initEnclave` admin command (see step 2. above).
 The command can be triggered through the FPC Client SDK (see [earlier Deployment Section](#deployment)).
 <!--
 Alternatively, the administrator can use the Fabric client to: query the `initEnclave` FPC chaincode function;
 pass the result as an argument in the invocation to the `registerEnclave` Enclave Registry chaincode function.
 -->

-A successful initialization and registration will result in a new entry (the enclave credentials, which include the chaincode definition, attestation and key material) in the registry namespace on the ledger.
+A successful initialization and registration will result in a new entry in the enclave registry namespace on the ledger.
+In particular, each entry contains enclave credentials, which cryptographically bind the enclave to the chaincode as defined in the chaincode definition.

-Internally, the command operates as follows.
+Internally, the initialization command operates as follows:

 First, it issues an `initEnclave` query which reaches the FPC Shim.
-The shim initializes the enclave (which will process FPC chaincode invocations) with the chaincode parameters received from the peer, namely: the chaincode definition and the channel identifier.
+The shim initializes (creates) the enclave (which will process FPC chaincode invocations) with the chaincode parameters received from the peer, namely: the chaincode definition and the channel identifier.
-Then, it generate the key material: public/private key-pairs for signing and encryption, and the state encryption key.
+Then, the enclave generates public/private key-pairs for signing and encryption.
-The public signing key is used as enclave identifier.
+The public signature key is used as a enclave identifier.
+The key material for chaincode state encryption and the chaincode encryption key pair are generated in a subsequent key generation protocol and we refer to [FPC specification](../images/fpc/full-detail/fpc-key-dist.png) for more details.
-The shim completes the execution by returning the `credentials` of the FPC Chaincode: all public parameters and a hardware-based remote attestation covering them.
+The enclave initialization completes by returning the `credentials` of the FPC Chaincode.
+The credentials contain all public chaincode parameters, including the enclave public signature key.
+In particular, these information are protected through the process of an attestation protocol.
+Using Intel® SGX, the enclave produces attested data that allows to verify that a legitimate TEE is running the expected code.
-Importantly, the code identity (or hash of the FPC Chaincode) specified in the attestation should match the version in the chaincode definition.
+Importantly, the code identity (`MRENCLAVE`) of the FPC Chaincode executed inside the enclave is part of the attested data.
+The enclave initialization/creation is illustrated in step 3 - 7. in the figure above.

-In the case of EPID-based Intel® SGX, attestations must be converted into a publicly-verifiable evidence by contacting IAS.
+Next, in the case of EPID-based Intel® SGX, attestations must be converted into a publicly-verifiable evidence by contacting the Intel Attestation Service (IAS).
-The FPC Client SDK performs this step using the admin's IAS subscription.
+The FPC Client SDK performs this step using the admin's IAS subscription (see step 8 - 9.).
 At this point the root CA certificate of the trusted hardware manufacturer represents the root of trust for the publicly-verifiable credentials.

-The command then continues with the enclave registration.
+Finally, the initialization command continues with the enclave registration.
-In particular, it invokes the `registerEnclave` function of Enclave Registry chaincode, supplying the publicly-verifiable FPC chaincode credentials as argument.
+In particular, it invokes a `registerEnclave` transaction of Enclave Registry chaincode, supplying the publicly-verifiable FPC chaincode credentials as argument.
-The registry verifies the enclave credentials and, in particular: the publicly-verifiable evidence; the key material; and the expected chaincode definition by locally querying the Fabric `__lifecycle` chaincode.
+The enclave registry validates the enclave credentials with the help of the attestation evidence.
+That is, the publicly-verifiable evidence is verified against the root of trust of the hardware manufacturer, and the the public chaincode parameters (including the chaincode version) must matches the chaincode definition of the FPC chaincode.
+If the validation succeeds, the enclave credentials are stored on the ledger and thus available to channel members.
-The recommended FPC Registry endorsement policy is meant to protect the integrity of: these checks; and the credentials stored on the ledger and thus available to channel members.
+Note that the recommended FPC Enclave Registry endorsement policy is meant to protect the integrity of these checks and the credentials stored on the ledger.

+The enclave registration is illustrated in step 10 - 12. in the figure above.
+This completes the deployment of a FPC chaincode.

 ## FPC Transaction Flow

+Now we describe the FPC transaction flow comprising client invocation, chaincode, execution, and enclave endorsement validation as illustrated in the figure below.

 ![Transaction](../images/fpc/high-level/Slide4.png)

-### Client Invocation of the FPC Chaincode
+### Client Invocation

 The client application performs an FPC chaincode invocation through the FPC Client SDK.
 If not cached locally, the SDK will query first the Enclave Registry chaincode to retrieve the FPC chaincode's public encryption key.